Insults, swear words and name-calling: the rules that stop pollies taking it too far

 Prime Minister Anthony Albanese in parliament

-Because of the very necessary work that Parliament has to carry out, our politicians enjoy a freedom of speech that is not given to ordinary citizens.
-It’s called parliamentary privilege .
+Because of the very necessary work that parliament has to carry out, our politicians enjoy a freedom of speech that is not given to ordinary citizens.
+It’s called parliamentary privilege.

 Parliamentary privilege gives politicians special legal rights and immunities so that they can speak freely without fear of prosecution.
 Politicians are, for instance, immune from being sued for defamation.

-If a politician indulges in ‘persistent irrelevance or tedious repetition’, then the speaker can ask them to sit themselves right back down.
+If a politician indulges in ‘persistent irrelevance or tedious repetition’, then the Speaker can ask them to sit themselves right back down.

-Pollies can parle hard – but they can’t insult another member of parliament, or use the swear words that are an essential part of many Aussie conversations.
+The rules have their own special section on ‘offensive or disorderly words’.
+Pollies can 'parle hard' – but they can’t insult another member of parliament, or use the swear words that are an essential part of many Aussie conversations.

 Language is extremely powerful, and humans have feelings.
 When the full power of language is unleashed, the consequences are shattering.